BenHrzr/Snap-Tap-Input/README.md

   4.   press 'Start' to start the programm.
   5.
        press 'Stopp' to stop the programm.
+(Stopp is german for stop)

        ![preview](read-me-files/preview.PNG)